pittyh6/freeCodeCamp-responsive_web_design-3-12Mths-WebDevStudy-2022-2023/learnedCSS.md

     * html{font-size:62.5%;} This will set the default font size for your web page to 10px (the browser default is 16px).

+    * object-fit: The object-fit property tells the browser how to position the element within its container.
+In this case, cover will set the image to fill the container, cropping as needed to avoid changing the aspect ratio.